crate/services-docs/docs/reference/overview.rst

 cluster deployment.
 It is possible to deploy clusters on this screen as well, by clicking the *Deploy cluster* button under each respective region field.

-For those with access to `CrateDB Edge`_, this tab also allows the deployment of :ref:`CrateDB Edge <gloss-edge>` clusters in a :ref:`custom region
+For those with access to `CrateDB Cloud on Kubernetes`_, this tab also allows the deployment of :ref:`CrateDB Cloud on Kubernetes <gloss-edge>` clusters in a :ref:`custom region
 <gloss-region>`.
 To do so, provide a name for the custom region and click the
 *Create edge region* button.
 Once created, the custom region will appear: